As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Graham Cracker Toffee Bark

-- Preheat oven to 400ºF degrees.
-Generously spray a cookie sheet (or jelly roll pan) with non-stick spray.
+- Preheat oven to 400ºF (204ºC).
+Generously spray a large baking sheet2 (or jelly roll pan) with non-stick spray.
 Set aside.

 - Break graham crackers into squares and arrange in the pan, covering the bottom but leaving a little bit of room between each square.

-- Chill the toffee in the freezer for at least 1 hour OR in the refrigerator for 1 and 1/2 hours.
+- Chill the toffee in the freezer for at least 1 hour OR in the refrigerator for 2 hours.
 Once the toffee is set, break into desired size pieces.
 Toffee can be stored in an airtight container in the refrigerator or at room temperature for up to 10 days.
 Toffee can be frozen up to 3 months.
 Thaw in refrigerator before enjoying.